 The Lamu Archipelago is an archipelago of islands located off the coast of Kenya in the Indian Ocean, close to the border of Somalia.
 The largest islands that make up the Lamu Archipelago are Pate Island, Manda Island and Lamu Island.
 Smaller islands are Kiwayu Island and Manda Toto.
 Thanks to centuries of trade with Arab and Portuguese merchants, the archipelago has a rich history and a fascinating Swahili culture with vibrant traditions.

 The Lamu archipelago lies just south of the equator.
-Therefore, the number of sun hours throughout the year is around 9 hours per day and the average temperature is 24 degrees Celsius.
-The water temperature averages around 28 degrees Celsius.
+Therefore, the number of sun hours throughout the year is around 9 hours per day and the average temperature is 26 degrees Celsius, with daily maximums of 30 to 31 degrees Celsius (especially in March and April).
+The water temperature averages around 27 degrees Celsius.

 The Lamu archipelago is not yet a very popular holiday destination.
 The tourists who visit the island group usually choose to stay in the old city of Lamu, in the fishing village Shela or on the island Manda in beach houses or beautiful Swahili houses.